-According to an Equifax statement, the data breach was discovered on 29th July, but admitted that sensitive data was accessible to the attacker from mid May.
+According to an Equifax statement, the data breach was discovered on July 29, but admitted that sensitive data was accessible to the attacker from mid-May.
 This means that Equifax systems had been compromised for at least 40 days before discovery, raising serious concerns about Equifax’s security practices.

 Apache Struts responded quickly in a statement to clarify their position on the breach.
 Describing their policy of due diligence on securing their software quickly against reported vulnerabilities, Apache’s statement firmly rebuts reports that vulnerabilities published in either July or September could have been targeted unless the attacker had a zero-day exploit.
 In other words, the attacker would have needed knowledge of the vulnerabilities before Apache released their advisories and fixes.